Corasinth/k-plus/config/README.md

 If you want to try out my layers, or modify them for yourself, I reccomend giving this a read since the layers themselves are not commented.
 However, this is not the place to examine the exact layouts of each layer.
 While I might eventually generate some nice images for core layers, generally you should just checkout the layer files themseleves if you want to know how the buttons are arranged.

+My current layer files are kept in the numbered folders, while the others remain for legacy reasons.

 I'll try to keep this up to date as it also serves as a central area to keep notes about my layer system.

 Key positions are generally referred to by their ANSI QWERTY positions, while what they actually output is specified as they typed result.